outscale/terraform-provider-outscale/docs/resources/image.md

 * `tags` - (Optional) A tag to add to this resource.
 You can specify this argument several times.
     * `key` - (Required) The key of the tag, with a minimum of 1 character.
     * `value` - (Required) The value of the tag, between 0 and 255 characters.
+* `tpm_mandatory` - (Optional) By default or if set to false, a virtual Trusted Platform Module (vTPM) is not mandatory on VMs created from this OMI.
+If true, VMs created from this OMI must have a vTPM enabled.
 * `vm_id` - (Optional) **(required) When creating from a VM:** The ID of the VM from which you want to create the OMI.

 ## Attribute Reference